fbpx

 It is the second functional station in a HYROX race.
 By the time you reach it you will have run 1km, then completed 1km on the Ski Erg, then run another 1km (plus any time in the “Roxzone”).

-When you enter the sled push zone, you’ll likely be directed to a lane by one of the volunteers (or end up picking one yourself).
+When you enter the sled push zone, you must use the lane assigned to you by a judge.
 Both the sled and participant must be completely behind the line prior to beginning.
 You then push the sled the length of your lane, past the line, walk around the sled, and push it back again.
 This process is then repeated so you cover 50m in total.
 You can rest at any time during this process if you wish.

 Here is a HYROX video covering the sled push standards: